So, maybe you’ve heard? You can use Pinterest to grow your email list and generate leads for your business.

 But, here’s the thing… You don’t want just any old person on your list, right?

-The goal of your list-building strategy on Pinterest is not to get *any pinner* on your list!
-There are 460+ million people (and growing) on the platform – but they’re not all your people.
+The goal of your list-building strategy on Pinterest is not to get just any pinner on your list!
+There are 460+ million people (and growing) on the platform.
+But they’re not all your people.

 You want the *targeted* prospects to discover you there – and get into your sphere.